 The impact of harassment on female runners is really exposed when you realize a woman is:

 - 6.02 times more likely than a man to stop running alone

 - 5.79 times more likely to change their clothing

 - 3.98 times more likely to change their route or the time they run

 - 4.23 times more likely to run less often or stop running altogether

-RunRepeat has one of the largest databases of running shoes on the web.
+RunRepeat has compiled statistics on running and is one of the largest databases of running shoes on the web.
 The goal is to educate runners and provide runners with all the information they need to pick the right shoes for them rather than the most popular, trendy or expensive shoes.

 We pool reviews from all over the internet in one place, then analyze the data to understand if the arch support is for stability or is neutral, if the the toe box is wide, medium or narrow and of course the price.